Matters of the Heart

 Guiding Values

-I am interested in how relationships affect personal change and draw from relational models of treatment.
+As a therapist, I am interested in how relationships affect personal change and draw from relational models of treatment.
 I view therapy as an on-going relational encounter between client/s and therapist in which meaningful qualities and newfound capacities emerge as the relationship develops over time.
 Within those unique aspects of the relationship we explore personal and interpersonal themes that bring you to therapy.

 Additionally, I am dedicated to offering clinical consultation to other clinicians seeking additional perspectives and support on their cases.
 I also offer supervision to provisionally licensed clinicians seeking support in professional and personal development.